Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "He’s the Champion of Stoneback and he really *is* the ultimate example of a stupid, flexing lout.
 Here."
 She fetched her tablet, "See for yourself."

-"Oh…oh my!"
+"Oh... oh my!"
 Melissa couldn’t help but giggle.
 The picture showed Daar in a high contrast photo designed to highlight his many scars and cast very dramatic shadows across the rolling topology of his body.
 His mouth was opened in a sort of half snarl, half pant expression of aggressively playful manliness, and the background was filled with all manner of unmistakably boy-centric and hypermasculine imagery.
 But the best part was how he stood posing ridiculously in a taut, full-body flex.
 He was on all fours like Melissa had only ever seen Daar do, and his left arm (foreleg?) was curled up into an impressive shape, bulging all the way from the wrist up to the shoulder.

 Melissa burst out laughing.

 "Oh!
-Oh that’s so…what does the text say?"
+Oh that’s so... what does the text say?"
 She giggled as she asked.

 "The top just says ‘Stoneback’ in their corporate branding.
 It’s in that really chunky ‘strong’ font that males seem to like, because males are weird, I guess."
 She chittered, "They made it look like metal plating, too."

 Melissa nodded, "Right, like an advertisement for a Ford truck back in the day."
 She read along the bottom.
 "What about this?
-That looks more like regular Gaori but I can’t quite read it…"
+That looks more like regular Gaori but I can’t quite read it..."

 "It’s in a very old-style phonetic system that only ancient Clans use so you don’t see it much.
 It says ‘The Strong are Few,’ I think.
 They’re using some *really* old language there.
 And the rest is a infosphere node address."